-Implementing the mechanical carbon dioxide removal and CCS actions; forest, shrubland, and grassland management actions; and organic waste diversion and composting actions under the 2022 Scoping Plan would result in potentially significant long-term operational impacts related to hazards and hazardous materials.
-Implementing the low carbon fuels actions; expanded use of zero-emission mobile source technology actions; improvements to oil and gas facilities actions; and manure management actions would result in a less than significant impact.
+Implementing the low carbon fuels actions; expanded use of zero-emission mobile source technology actions; improvements to oil and gas facilities actions; and manure management actions would result in a less than significant impact to hazards and hazardous materials.
+Implementing the mechanical carbon dioxide removal and CCS actions; forest, shrubland, and grassland management actions; organic waste diversion and composting actions; and offshore renewable wind actions under the 2022 Scoping Plan would result in potentially significant long-term operational impacts related to hazards and hazardous materials.